 One day, as I was eating my way through a bag of plantain chips (one of my very favorite AIP snacks), I was inspired by all the crumbs that are inevitably found at the bottom of the bag.
 Why not crush lots of plantain chips & use them to coat chicken pieces?!?
 My husband grew up on shake-and-bake, so I knew he’d be on board with the idea, especially if I added a few tasty seasonings to the crushed chips.
 This recipe just might be in both our lists of favorite AIP main dish options.

 Most fried chicken recipes involve dipping the chicken pieces first in either an egg or milk-based mixture and then dipping it in a breading mixture.
 But, since neither eggs nor dairy work with AIP, I took a gamble and instead just coated the chicken pieces lightly in avocado oil before gently pressing in the plantain chip crumbs.
 I also took the easier route & baked the chicken instead of messing with deep frying.
 By baking the chicken at a high temperature on top of a rack (on a baking sheet), the entire crust is able to stay nice and crispy.
 Not quite as crispy as deep fried chicken, but still oh so delicious & satisfying.
 Since I first concocted this recipe earlier in February, we’ve eaten it almost every week!
 And I don’t see it leaving our meal rotation anytime soon.

-yields 2-4 servings, depending on how hungry you are
+Yields 2-4 servings, depending on appetite

 This post contains affiliate links.
-Thanks for supporting Sweet Treats!
+Thanks for supporting Sweet Treats.